JRNCz/FootDataApp/README.md

 # If the app doesn't run

-It's most likely because the API key is expired.
+- It's most likely because the API key is expired.
 Each user can get his own in https://www.football-data.org/, with a maximum of 100 requests per minute (March 2023)
+- Requires SDK version >=2.19.4 <3.0.0,